Le Tour and Vallorcine ski area:

 By bus: Regular bus services from the road near the chalet (check the times) or from the Flegere lift (more frequent)

-By train: Le Tour is a very, very steep walk from Montroc station — not recommended
+By train: Not recommended as Le Tour is a very, very steep walk from Montroc station

 Access to Vallorcine: